 The coronavirus pandemic sweeping the globe with lethal and wealth-destroying consequences has proved so jarring to the powers-that-be both in Europe and the other side of the Atlantic to the extent that they have discarded deep-set taboos to forge atypically swift and pragmatic responses.
 That said, do not overlooked how scammers and fraudsters are looking at this havoc with glee.
 If you thought they would take a hike and give us some respite you will be mistaken ( that sentiment means your guards are already down - you better prop them back up or you will become another statistic)

 Like a lot of you, we are pretty much glued to the news streams these days, trying to balance unease with calm realism.
 In trying times like these, we look for resources for critical information and ways to help people less fortunate than us.
-The better angels of our nature see difficult situations like recent fires in Australia, violent weathers and now the pandemic instinctively think what can I (we) do to help? - The Virtues Of Trust .
+The better angels of our nature see difficult situations like recent fires in Australia, violent weathers and now the pandemic instinctively think what can I (we) do to help? - Trust Is A Virtue We Should Share More .

 Most people have big hearts.
 There are also a sizeable number with bent and screwed morals.
 There are folks who see these kind acts and seek to profit off our good natures.
 They’ll try to take advantage of everyone in this sensitive time.
 They are very much aware of the intense activities going on online due to covid-19.